Package Torello.HTML

 protected static final java.util.TreeMap<java.lang.String,java.lang.String> eventAttributes

-This is an internal data-structure that shall contain a list of all Standard HTML 'Event' attributes.
-This list was scraped from the site w3schools.com, and no guarantees that every HTML 'Listener' is contained in this data-set.
-This is a "Best Efforts" approach, and if a particular listener-attribute needs to be added or removed from the data-set, there is a good API for modifying the contents of this List.
+This is an internal data-structure that shall contain a list of all Event-Attributes.
+This list was scraped from the site w3schools.com, and it isn't guaranteed to contain every possible proprietary, alternate, deprecated, or even invented Event-Attributes.
+Instead, this is a "Best Efforts" approach, and this class offers a good API for modifying the list to accomodate any new ideas.

-NOTE: This list is stored as a TreeMap, rather than a TreeSet, because associated with each of these Java-Script Listener Attribute Names is a 'category' that indicates what type of 'listener' the named attribute is.
+This list is stored as a TreeMap, rather than a TreeSet, because associated with each & every Java-Script Listener-Attribute Names is a 'category' that indicates what type of 'listener' the specified attribute is.

 • attributeDescriptions